mhaid/rc-car_autonomous/computer/README.md

 ```

 Now you are done teaching your object detector.
 Well done!
-Before jumping back to the other guide, move your inference_graph.pb in the inference_graph folder into 'C:\rc-car\raspberry_pi\inference_graph' and the labelmap.pbtxt located in the training folder to 'C:\rc-car\raspberry_pi\training'.
+Move your inference_graph.pb in the inference_graph folder into 'C:\rc-car\raspberry_pi\inference_graph' and the labelmap.pbtxt located in the training folder to 'C:\rc-car\raspberry_pi\training'.
 Now you a ready to start testing out your object detector in real live!

+### 9. Move files to raspberry pi

+.

+### 10. Upload Arduin script

+.

+### 11. Test your creation

+Now comes the fun part: Finally test out your autonomous rc-car.

+Before you start your scripts I will have to provide a short disclaimer:
+I am <b>not</b> responsible for any damage or injuries caused by using the scripts and tools provided in this project.
+This is just a guidline on how you could setup your autonomous rc-car and therefore I do <b>not</b> guarantee that this project will work or will show the expected results.
+The use of the provided scripts and tools is at your own risk!